asepindrak/pacar-ai-extension/README.md

 - **Interactive Chat**: Communicate with Pacar AI in real-time, ask questions, and get instant responses.
 - **Emotional Support**: Need a motivational boost?
 Pacar AI is here to lift your spirits!
 - **Select Code to AI**: Easily select code snippets and ask Pacar AI for explanations, debugging help, or improvements directly.
+- **Continue the code based on the provided comment**: Effortlessly extend your code by leveraging the AI's understanding of your comments to generate relevant and context-aware code snippets that follow your intended logic and requirements.

 ## Upcoming Features
 - **Code Completion**: Suggests code elements like variable and function names based on the current context.